TheAppMentor/TheAppMentor.github.io/_posts/2019-08-09-JXA-Automation-01.md

 ![image-title-here](/assets/images/script_editor_select_javascript.png){:class="img-responsive"}

-Lets look at some example.
+We begin with a simple script to launch an application and bring it the front.

-Lauching an Application.
-This script will open the 'Finder' appliation and bring it to the front.
+The code in `Code 1.1` will open the 'Finder' application and bring it to the front.

-_Code 1.1 : Launch Finder_
+_**Code 1.1** : Launch Finder_
 {% highlight javascript linenos %}
 const finder = Application('Finder')
 finder.activate() {% endhighlight %}

-When you run this script the finder application should launch and become the frontmost app.
+You can open almost any application by substituting 'Finder' with your application name. (eg : Safari,Notes etc)

 Next, we can now ask the finder application to create a folder.

-**1.2** : Create a new folder named "MyScripts"
+In `Code 1.2` we instruct the finder applciation to create a folder named 'MyScripts' _**Code 1.2** : Create a new folder named "MyScripts"_
 {% highlight javascript linenos %}
 // Create a new folder on the Desktop finder.make({